fcambus/ansiweather/README.md

 ### OpenWeatherMap API key

 Specify an OpenWeatherMap API key.
-By default AnsiWeather uses its own key, but users can optionaly get their own one by [creating an OpenWeatherMap account](http://home.openweathermap.org/users/sign_up).
-It's free.
+By default AnsiWeather uses its own key, but users can optionally get their own one by creating a free [OpenWeatherMap account](http://home.openweathermap.org/users/sign_up).

 	api_key:85a4e3c55b73909f42c6a23ec35b7147